-The following are general descriptions of the state of the Flint Hills Nature Trail, west to east.
+The following are general descriptions of the state of the Flint Hills Trail, west to east.
 The “MP” numbers refer to the original Missouri Pacific mile markers.
 See also: Current Trail Conditions

 Information current as of September 28, 2016.

 The trail from Herington to Council Grove has not been developed and trail users will certainly encounter many obstacles such as downed trees, fences, and heavy vegetation blocking the trail.
 This section of trail is not suitable for bicycle riding and will in many areas be tough going for hikers.

 Council Grove (MP425) to Admire (MP402)

 The trail is completed with limestone screenings for 25 miles from the east edge of Council Grove to the east edge of Admire.

 Please note that from Admire to Osage City there are several unimproved bridges.
 These bridges do not have railings and many are surfaced with railroad ties with gaps between the ties.
 These bridges are rideable but use caution when crossing.

 From Admire for the next 1.5 miles east the trail is unimproved and does not have screenings but is easily passable except for a ¼ mile stretch with heavy ballast on the surface.
 The heavy ballast is rideable but very difficult on a bicycle.
 So if you are up for a good 2 or 3-minute cardo workout this will be a good ride.
 If you aren’t up for the cardio but don’t mind pushing your bicycle for ¼ mile through the ballast the rest of this section is a nice ride.
 If you don’t want to tackle the ballast, then you need to detour east of Admire on Rd.
 330 for 1 ½ mile where you can get back onto the trail at Rd.
 S5.